filipi/filipi/README.md

 Specialties: Systems integration, heterogeneous networks, development and administration of SQL databases (specially PostgreSQL and Oracle).
-General automation, computer vision, robotics, manufacturing systems, CAD (specially Pro/Engineer)
+General automation, computer vision, robotics, manufacturing systems, CAD (specially PTC Creo Parametric)

 And finally, I've just discoverd this special github feature in which the README.md file of a repository named after your username will render as your profile readme file.